[Skip to Content]

 Early in the year you will rotate for two weeks on the Stroke Service in Neurology and two weeks on the General Neurology Service.
 This will introduce you to your peers in the residency and will provide some basic knowledge and skill you will apply in later rotations: neurologic history and examination, basics of epilepsy and stroke management.

-During the second half of your PGY-1 year you will spend 3 weeks on the Neuro-ICU service during the day time and then 2 separate blocks on Neuro ICU Night Float (3 weeks total).
+During the PGY-1 year you will spend 3 weeks on the Neuro-ICU service during the day time and then 2 separate blocks on Neuro ICU Night Float (3 weeks total).
 You will work side by side during ICU night float with a PGY-2 Neurology resident.
-You will have 1 week of ambulatory neurology.
+You will have 2 weeks of ambulatory neurology.
 After completing this year, you will be ready to hit the ground running in Neurology.

 Internal Medicine